inwonakng/homepage-old/data/blog/torch-lightning-hyperparameter-tuning.md

 While the new way is nice, I did have a very minor complaint: the names of the parameters reported on the logs become enormous.
 For example, if the parameter would have been displayed as `in_dim` in the older method, now it will look something like `lightning_config/_module_init_config/in_dim`.
 It's really not a big deal, but it does make the output kind of difficult to read.

 Anyways, below is a quick example of how I was able to get my LightningModule class to work with Ray Tune.
-In this example, I am using the HyperOptSearch algorithm with the Asha scheduler.
+In this example, I am using the HyperOptSearch algorithm with the ASHA scheduler.

 ```python
 from ray import air, tune